miyagi-sensei/twgss/class20.md

 # Class 20 - Counting Quiz

-> Go over `int x = -30 % 5` first.

-Submit your answers by email to haye@miyagiacademy.com or by DM over Discord.
+Submit a replit link to your answers over Slack.

 #### 1. A fair 6-faced dice is thrown 3 times.
 What is the probability that the 3 numbers thrown are strictly increasing?
 (Express it in a fraction, e.g. `7/216`)